Step 1: Set up an Adyen test account

 - Build a cloud integration.
 For a cloud integration also generate an API key to authenticate your API requests.

-This involves configuring your network, optionally installing an API library, and building a flow for receiving the result of payments.
+This involves configuring your network, optionally installing an API library, and building a flow for receiving payment results.

 - Test non-happy flows such as timeouts and connection problems.